 This program introduces kids to creative technologies, computer programming, and collaborative problem solving.
 It is important to us to make sure that all necessary material and hardware are available to all students regardless of background.
 A huge Thank You to our sponsors: Big Room Studios, Arkatechture, Tyler Technologies, the Bill and Joan Alfond Foundation, and the Maine Community Foundation!

-If you or your company are interested in helping us our mission, please reach out using our contact form at the bottom of the page.
+If you or your company are interested in helping us our mission, please email us at firstname.lastname@example.org.